jicsontoh/HKU-Gym-Bot/README.md

 # HKU Gym Bot

 ## Basic Overview
 A python script that can help you fill and submit the HKU gym booking form.
-This script can also be scheduled using cron jobs so that you do not need to fret over getting your desired gym slot `:muscle:`.
+This script can also be scheduled using cron jobs so that you do not need to fret over getting your desired gym slot 💪.

 ## Demonstration of Gym Bot